hussius/deeplearning-biology/README.md

 This is a "...
 [P]ython library that aims to make the use of machine-learning in drug discovery straightforward and convenient" which checks a lot of boxes when it comes to advanced is deep learning: one-shot learning, graph convolutional networks, learning from less data, and LSTM embeddings.
 According to the GitHub site, "DeepChem aims to provide a high quality open-source toolchain that democratizes the use of deep-learning in drug discovery, materials science, and quantum chemistry."

+## Generic 'omics tools

+**Continuous Distributed Representation of Biological Sequences for Deep Genomics and Deep Proteomics**[[github](https://github.com/ehsanasgari/Deep-Proteomics)][[paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141287)]

+The GitHub summary reads: "We introduce a new representation for biological sequences.
+Named bio-vectors (BioVec) to refer to biological sequences in general with protein-vectors (ProtVec) for proteins (amino-acid sequences) and gene-vectors (GeneVec) for gene sequences, this representation can be widely used in applications of deep learning in proteomics and genomics.
+Biovectors are basically n-gram character skip-gram wordvectors for biological sequences (DNA, RNA, and Protein).
+In this work, we have explored biophysical and biochemical meaning of this space.
+In addition, in variety of bioinformatics tasks we have shown the strength of such a sequence representation."

 ## Proteomics

 **Pcons2 – Improved Contact Predictions Using the Recognition of Protein Like Contact Patterns** [[web interface](http://c2.pcons.net/)]